Orthopedic Design and Technology

 May 9, 2017

 Shoulder Innovations, an emerging developer of shoulder replacement systems, announced $1.5 million in Series A equity funding.
-Ann Arbor, Mich.-based Angel Fund led the round, with participation from Start Garden, Novus Bioventures, BRCC, Invest Michigan, Genesis In-novation Group and other equity holders.
-In addition to providing additional resources to accelerate new product development, the investment will be used to purchase inventory, and grow the sales and marketing team to meet demand for its Total Shoulder Replacement System.
+Ann Arbor, Mich.-based Angel Fund led the round, with participation from Start Garden, Novus Bioventures, BRCC, Invest Michigan, Genesis In-novation Group, and other equity holders.
+In addition to providing additional resources to accelerate new product development, the investment will be used to purchase inventory and grow the sales and marketing team to meet the demand for its Total Shoulder Replacement System.

 “The Shoulder Innovations product is a breakthrough product for shoulder replacement surgery, and what we’ve seen so far from interactions with surgeons is that the Shoulder Innovations Shoulder System is so simple, straightforward and efficient, that they can get up to speed very quickly,” said Robert Ball, chairman of Genesis Innovation Group.

 The Shoulder Innovations clinical team, including Chris Chuinard M.D., Stephen Gunther M.D., Peter Johnston M.D., Jay Keener M.D., Robert Tashjian, M.D., designed a revolutionary surgical technique to address the most common issues facing shoulder arthroplasty.
 By leveraging the InSet™ glenoid technology, published research has shown the potential for enhancement of glenoid fixation strength by at least 87 percent, providing a solution targeted directly at the leading cause of implant failure, loosening, and failure of implant fixation.